New England Revolution: Team colors and crest

-The original club badge was stylized and based on the flag of the United States with some of the stars made into a soccer ball (similar to Adidas' ball for the UEFA Champions League), composed of six stars, representing the six New England states.
+The original club badge was stylized and based on the flag of the United States with the canton stylized as a soccer ball (similar to Adidas' ball for the UEFA Champions League), composed of six stars representing the six states of New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont).
 The overall design mirrored the 1994 FIFA World Cup logo.
 The Revolution was the last founding team of the MLS to keep its original crest.
 In 2014, the flag and ball were retained while the name was dropped.

 In 2021, the club launched its new logo.
 They enlisted an independent third-party to conduct focus groups consisting of Boston sports fans to elicit feedback about what the re-branded badge should represent.
 It features an "R" sitting above a red strikethrough.
 The inner shape references traditional flag drapery which plays homage to the original Revolution logo.
 The "R"'s font references the Boston Tea Party mark and American Revolutionary era lettering.
 Red details around the logo itself are reminiscent of patriotic bunting and the strikethrough behind the logo is meant to symbolize defiance.